betaorbust/aoc2022/README.md

 npm run day 03 # Run a day (actual directory name, so leading 0 is important)
 ```

-Making a new day
+Making the next day

 ```
-node ./new-day.js
+npm run new
 ```

 ## Code of Conduct